ilavanyajain/LinkConnect/README.md

 # LinkConnect

-**LinkConnect Pro** is a powerful tool for professionals who receive a high volume of LinkedIn connection requests.
+**LinkConnect** is a powerful tool for professionals who receive a high volume of LinkedIn connection requests.
 It allows you to efficiently filter, review, and analyze connection requests based on your own criteria, saving you time and helping you build a more relevant network.

 ---